BrianENguyen/brianenguyen.com/content/blog/volunteering-with-tzu-chi.md

 -   **Jessica** - she took the initiative in being the president when we were experiencing down times.
-She had more experience in leadership and managing the organization than I have, so I looked up to and learned from her so I
+She had more experience in leadership and managing the organization than I have, so I learned valuable advice from her so I could lead the organization

 -   **UCI Tzu Ching** - I&rsquo;ve developed deep relationships with them, which also opened the door to collaborations that are happening to this day.
 I&rsquo;ve been to many of their events, and in turn, they&rsquo;ve considered me as an honorary UCI Tzu Ching member.